Raymond Jordan Senior Center Book Club

 Grab some needles and yarn, then come join us!
 Newcomers always welcome. | Adults

 Whether you knit, crochet, cross-stitch, or crewel, these groups are the place for you.
-New members are welcome, and current members are willing to teach their skills.
+New members are welcome, and although we don’t provide formal lessons, current members are often willing to teach their skills.

-Some yarn and needles are provided, but donations of such items will always be welcome.
-Many of the finished items are donated to charitable causes.
+Some yarn and needles are provided, but donations of such items are always welcome!

 Central Library, Wellman Hall